Sequence and Consequence: Introduction

 where $\Box p$ is defined as $\neg p > p$.
 We will argue that Flattening is at least prima facie appealing for conditionals in natural language, while Sequentiality is, at best, too complex to reasonably assess, and, at worst, invalid.
 This suggests that $\omega$-sequence semantics is not a strong contender for a logic of the natural language conditional.
-But we will show that the logic of a semantics based on \emph{ordinal sequences} in general, rather than just $\omega$-sequences, is the more attractive logic comprising \stal together with just Flattening.
-We will explore the logics of a few other interesting restrictions of ordinal sequence semantics, and, finally, argue that, \emph{pace} van Fraassen, sequence semantics cannot be motivated by indirect considerations about the probabilities of conditionals.
+But we will show that the logic of a semantics based on \emph{ordinal sequences} in general, rather than just $\omega$-sequences, is the more attractive logic \vflat comprising \stal together with just Flattening.
+We show that this same logic is also sound and complete for two different classes of order frames: first, a class we call the \emph{flat} frames, which corresponds to \vflat in the frame-theoretic sense; second, a class we call \emph{linear} order frames, where the world-sensitive ordering induced at any given world $w$ can be derived from one grand ordering on all worlds, by finding $w$ in the grand ordering and then restricting it to the worlds that follow $w$ in that ordering.
+We also explore the logics of a few other interesting restrictions of ordinal sequence semantics, and, finally, argue that, \emph{pace} van Fraassen, sequence semantics cannot be motivated by indirect considerations about the probabilities of conditionals.